sam990/Photo-Viewer/README.md

 # PhotoViewer

-Application for fetching image from unsplash.
+Application for viewing images from unsplash collections.

 # Build
 Add keys.dart to the lib folder containing following class: